Browse our most common questions below or contact us directly to have a chat, we’re here to help.

 First, please remember that by investing through EquityZen, you do not directly purchase shares of a company, but purchase ownership interests in a fund that will own the shares.
 Shares that are the subject of investment through EquityZen are generally subject to a lock-up period of up to 180 days after the effectiveness of a company's IPO filing, during which time shareholders are restricted from selling their shares.
 These restrictions are typically put in place by the underwriters to assist in a successful IPO.
 Note that these shares are also considered Restricted Securities under the securities laws, and must be held for at least one year after acquisition.
 Thus, shares held by the Fund can't be sold on the open market until the later of (i) expiry of the lock-up or (ii) one year following purchase.
 Once the lock-up period expires, or one year has passed since purchase, EquityZen will either (i) transfer the shares from the account of the fund to a brokerage account you designate (after which you can do whatever you like with the shares) or (ii) sell the shares in the open market and deliver to you your portion of the proceeds.

-While we view the membership interest as a long-term commitment, it is permissible to sell your interest if needed.
-We would be able to accommodate the situation by working with you to find a replacement buyer in the fund.
-Your LLC ownership is transferable, and we can market it to our investor base, but we cannot guarantee we’ll be able to find a buyer.
+While we view the membership interest as a long-term commitment, your LLC ownership is transferable after a six month holding period.
+We would seek to accommodate the situation by working with you to find a replacement buyer among our investor base.
+However, we cannot guarantee that we will ultimately be able to find a buyer.

 If a company on EquityZen that you’ve invested in goes public, we would register the shares and work with your brokerage account’s custodian to transfer the shares.
 Typically, the common stock available on EquityZen is subject to a 180-day lockup, so we would facilitate this transfer after this period.
 Since these shares are also Restricted Securities that must be held for at least one year subsequent to acquisition, shares held by an EquityZen Fund cannot be transferred until the later of (i) expiry of the lock-up or (ii) one year following purchase.